 B2.
-Liability for Standard Fees
+Liability for Standard Fees and Republic of Ireland Fees

-You are liable to pay fees under the Standard Fee Scheme if you are an undergraduate Student who is ordinarily and lawfully resident in England, or any non-UK territory in which Open University study is available and you are not liable for a Devolved UK Nation Fee as set out in Section B3.
+You are liable to pay fees under the Standard Fee Scheme if you are an undergraduate Student who is ordinarily and lawfully resident in England, or any non-UK territory in which Open University study is available.
+If you are ordinarily resident in the Republic of Ireland, you will be liable for the Republic of Ireland Fee.
+If you are ordinarily resident in Northern Ireland, Scotland or Wales you will be liable for a Devolved UK Nation Fee as set out in Section B3.